brandonmarino/UniTap/README.md

 2. Simple Wallet to XML exportation
 3. Implement encryption on a string
 4. Navigation Pane and added simple Material Design style navigator and coloured statusbar/actionbar
+5. Simple Card View, need to add functionality
+6. The Arduino can fully read cards
+7. The arduino can 'sense' the phone.
+It knows it's there, its just not passing message.
+YET.

-To Do
+To Do (In no particular order)

-1. Simple messaging to the arduino
+1. Simple messaging between the phone and Arduino using HCE -working on it
+2. Cards list view
+    -simple version is done, we're building on it
+3. Make it look pretty
+    -ongoing struggle, looking into Day/Night themes
+4. Make sure android ignores the tag when one phone is pressed against another -We know how to do this actually.
+Going to focus on phone -> terminal first
+5. Simple Server-Client
-2. Keep payload encrypted until it is sent to the terminal.
+6. Keep payload encrypted until it is sent to the terminal.
 The key to decrypt is stored on the server and a secret to the server alone.
-3. Have the app 'subscribe' to a new card using a username and id
+7. Have the app 'subscribe' to a new card using a username and id
-4. HOST CARD EMULATION
-5. Oral Presentation
+8. Oral Presentation
-6. Make sure android ignores the tag when one phone is pressed against another
-7. Cards list view
-8. Database Server implementation
+9. Database Server implementation w/ multiple server architecture
-9. Make it look pretty
 10. Demo it
 11. Make the report

+Optional Additions

+1. Have the terminal be able to sign into their service
+2. Extend the arduino's functionality to another android application which will be built specifically for the Vendor (kinda like square).
+This will use the vendor's device for a data connection.
+This is useful in the case where the Vendor is on the road (working at the byward market for example).
+And do not have the ability to have a permanent unitap terminal sitting on their desk at all times.